wp-plugins/changelogger/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added note when the changelog section is not readable
+* Added caching mechanism where applicable to save on remote api calls

 = 1.0.5 =
 * Some code changes
 * Yeah, nothing more.
 Really.

 = 1.0.0.1 =
 * Added note when there's no changelog section available
-* Added romanian localization (Thanks to Jürgen Toth!)
+* Added romanian localization (Thanks to Juergen Toth!)

 = 1.0 =
 * Plugin released